 According to the Lord, the present time is the time of the Spirit and of witness, but also a time still marked by “distress” and the trial of evil which does not spare the Church and ushers in the struggles of the last days.
 It is a time of waiting and watching. —CCC, 672

 It is a time of waiting and watching!
-Waiting for Christ’s return and watching for it—whether it is His Second Coming or His personal coming at the end of my life.
-Our Lord Himself said to “watch and pray.”
-And what more efficacious way is there to watch and pray than through the inspired Word of God?
+Waiting for Christ’s return and watching for it—whether it is His Second Coming or His personal coming at the end of the natural course of our lives.
+Our Lord Himself said to “watch and pray!“Matt 26:41 What more efficacious way is there to watch and pray than through the inspired Word of God, including the Book of Revelation?
 But here we need a qualification:

 …there is no prophecy of scripture that is a matter of personal interpretation, for no prophecy ever came through human will; but rather human beings moved by the Holy Spirit spoke under the influence of God.
 (2 Pet 1:20-21)